phonegap/phonegap-cli/README.md

     Description:

-      Run commands on your local system.
+      Executes the command on the local system.

-      This requires that you have the correct platform SDKs installed.
+      This requires that platform SDK is correctly installed.

     Commands:

       build <platform>     build a specific platform
+      install <platform>   install a specific platform
       run <platform>       build and install a specific platform

     Examples: